Pain at the pump persists, forcing drivers to make changes

 Gas customers say they’ve been having to drive less or adjust their budgets to accommodate the rise in gas prices in the Las Vegas Valley.
 On Thursday the median price for a gallon of gas was $5.20.

-Las Vegas residents and visitors alike continue to feel the pain at the pump, as gas prices stick stubbornly above the $5-per-gallon mark.
+Las Vegas residents and visitors alike continue to feel the pain at the pump, as gasoline prices stick stubbornly above $5 per gallon.

-Prices in Southern Nevada have been soaring since early March, with average gas prices Thursday reaching $5.20 per gallon, according to AAA Nevada.
+Prices in Southern Nevada have been soaring since early March, with average gasoline prices Thursday reaching $5.20 per gallon, according to AAA Nevada.

-AAA reported that the national average for pump prices have raised 10 cents since May 16, and it all boils down to supply and demand.
+AAA reported that the national average for pump prices has raised 10 cents since May 16, and it all boils down to supply and demand.

 “This supply/demand dynamic, combined with volatile crude prices, will likely continue to keep upward pressure on pump prices,” said the report from AAA.